spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/back-end/data-manipulation/data-enrichment/console-commands/implementing-a-new-console-command.md

 title: Implementing a new Console Command
 description: This article describes how you can implement a new console command.
 originalLink: https://documentation.spryker.com/2021080/docs/console-commands
+originalArticleId: d43d3867-747d-4323-978a-57b61082bef8
 redirect_from:
   - /2021080/docs/console-commands
   - /2021080/docs/en/console-commands
+  - /docs/console-commands
+  - /docs/en/console-commands
 ---

 ## Introduction
 This article describes how you can implement a new console command.
 However before implementing your commands, we recommend you to:

 * Getting the list of the console commands already available at Spryker.
-See [Getting the List of Console Commands and Available Options](https://documentation.spryker.com/docs/getting-the-list-of-console-commands-and-available-options) for instructions on how to do that.
+See [Getting the List of Console Commands and Available Options](/docs/scos/dev/developer-guides/{{ page.version }}/development-guide/back-end/data-manipulation/data-enrichment/console-commands/getting-the-list-of-console-commands-and-available-options.html) for instructions on how to do that.
 * Check out the what each command does.
-See [Console Commands in Spryker](https://documentation.spryker.com/docs/console) for details.
+See [Console Commands in Spryker](/docs/scos/dev/developer-guides/{{ page.version }}/development-guide/back-end/data-manipulation/data-enrichment/console-commands/console-commands-in-spryker.html) for details.

 ## Adding a New Console Command
 To add a new console command, you need to create a new class in: